-If you have had your adult dog for a while, you can usually predict his response to various situations.
-In general, you can rely on his personality and temperament to stay about the same.
-That's why it can be a shock to see your easy-going companion suddenly become irritable, begin snapping at people, or even act downright vicious.
+If you have had your adult dog for a while, you can usually predict its response to various situations.
+In general, you can rely on your dog's personality and temperament to stay about the same.
+That's why it can be a shock to see your easy-going companion suddenly become irritable, begin snapping at people or objects or even act downright vicious.

 It's not normal when a happy, loving dog suddenly becomes aggressive for no obvious reason.
 If you take a closer look, you may be able to figure out the cause of the behavior change.
 Pain, fear, and illness can all cause sudden behavior changes and temperament changes like aggression.
 There are many health problems that can affect your dog's personality, some of which can be quite serious.
 This is especially common as your dog becomes a senior and begins to develop age-related diseases.

+Whether or not you are able to determine the cause of your dog's sudden aggression, it is still important that you bring the dog to the veterinarian.
+If the dog has undergone a personality change, then it is serious, and you need to find out what's wrong.
 Your vet will discuss your dog's medical and behavioral history and perform a complete physical examination.
 The goal is to first rule out injuries and other major medical problems.
 Blood and urine tests may be necessary to assess your dog's cell counts and organ function.
 Radiographs (x-rays) may also be needed to locate the source of the problem.

+In some cases, sudden aggression can be related to canine cognitive dysfunction (dementia), especially if your dog is older.
 If no medical issue can be found, you may need to seek the assistance of a canine behaviorist.
 An animal behavior professional can help you work with your dog using behavior modification, condition, desensitization, and training.